 Jay Ducote spends most of his time as a food and beverage writer, blogger, radio host, speaker, video producer, culinary personality, chef, and hugger.
-Residing in Baton Rouge, Louisiana, he has been named one of the top 100 amateur chefs in America by FOX’s MasterChef, has appeared as himself on HBO’s drama series Treme, and has been featured on multiple programs such as Cutthroat Kitchen on the Food Network, Eat St. on the Cooking Channel, and Last Call Food Brawl on Destination America.
+Residing in Baton Rouge, Louisiana, and traveling as much as he can, Jay has been named one of the top 100 amateur chefs in America by FOX’s MasterChef, has appeared as himself on HBO’s drama series Treme, and has been featured on multiple programs such as Cutthroat Kitchen on the Food Network, Eat St. on the Cooking Channel, and Last Call Food Brawl on Destination America.
 The Bite and Booze Radio Show, produced and hosted by Ducote, won a Taste Award for best food or drink radio broadcast in the country in January 2014.
 He has also been named to the Baton Rouge Business Report's Forty Under 40 and has competed in, won, and judged numerous cooking competitions locally and across the country.
 Jay is currently working on a book that will be published by LSU Press.
-He has spoken at various conferences and conventions in the fields of culinary tourism, blogging and social media, beer wholesaling, and the pursuit of passion.
+He speaks at various conferences and conventions in the fields of culinary tourism, blogging and social media, beer wholesaling, and the pursuit of passion.
 Ducote is the chef and organizer of many pop-up dinners, private dining functions, and charity fundraisers.
 Additionally, July 2014 marked the launch of Ducote’s own Jay D’s Louisiana Barbecue Sauce and is ever increasing the number of local grocery stores, specialty shops, and restaurants that carry it while continuing to eat and drink for a living.

 Find him online at www.biteandbooze.com.